stefano-lupo/Computer-Architecture/tutorial4/README.md

 Thus the total number of clock cycles required is **17**.
 *Note this does not include the clock cycles for the HALT instruction and instead shows the more interesting number of clock cycles to compute the answer.*

-Running the simulation gave the same total of 17 clock ticks to execute the 5 instructions and produced a result of 0x15 which is 21 as expected.
+Running the simulation showed the program required 17 clock ticks to execute the 5 instructions and produced a result of 0x15 which is 21 as expected.
 ![Q2 no forwarding simulation](screenshots/q2b-simulation.png)

 ## ALU Forwarding Disabled and Data Dependency Interlocks Disabled
-Now that we have no mechanism of detecting data hazards, the computed answer will be incorrect due to non updated values of R1 and R2 being used between subsequent instructions.
+Now that we have no mechanism for handling data hazards, the computed answer will be incorrect due to non updated values of R1 and R2 being used between subsequent instructions.
 However there will be no stalls in this pipeline and thus we expect the same number of clock cycles as the case when ALU forwarding was enabled (causing no stalls).

 As expected, the simulation shows that it will take a total of 9 clock cycles to execute the 5 instructions and the resulting answer will 6 instead of the correct 21 due to the data hazards.